 Douyin and Kuaishou are both short-video sharing platforms, and the ways to sell products on the two social e-commerce platforms are quite similar.
 There are three main channels to generate transactions as follows:

 - Open an online shop on the platform;

-- Live-streaming selling;
+- Live-streaming sales;

-- Short-video selling.
+- Short-video sales.

 After the platforms verify your authentication, then you are allowed to sell products on online shops.
 Anyone who has an account on Kuaishou can open an online store.

 Sell Cosmetic in China with Live-streaming

 Live-streaming e-commerce is the hottest selling way in today’s China.
 Even real estate can be sold in this way.
 All the tech giants have been engaged in this new commercial model, for example, Alibaba, PDD, Douyin, and Kuaishou.

 Both Douyin and Kuaishou have e-commerce live-streaming e-commerce functions.
 After starting Douyin live-streaming, you can promote your products in the live-streaming room.
 Douyin will inject traffic into your live-streaming room through short video recommendations.